What Is The Law of Small Numbers?

 Usability tests evaluate actual behaviour so normal sampling rules don’t apply!

 I read this recently in a blog about website usability testing.
 This is a myth.
 The reason for only undertaking a small number of tests is because there are diminishing returns.
 After 5 to 10 tests few new usability risks tend to be generated.
 The law of small numbers still applies even when it involves observing human behaviour.

 Like any form of qualitative research usability testing is a valuable way of uncovering potential risks and perceptions of a new design.
-However, just like traditional qualitative research, usability testing still benefits from being validated by using quantitative techniques (e.g. A/B or multivariate testing).
+However, just like traditional qualitative research, usability testing still benefits from quantitative techniques (e.g. A/B or multivariate testing).

 I wasn’t going to include this as it seemed too obvious.
 I changed my mind when I read a post on a LinkedIn group which asked; “Can qualitative become quantitative?”

-The answer is normally no as qualitative studies usually rely on small numbers and a less structured approach to questionnaire design.
+The answer is normally no. Qualitative studies usually rely on small numbers and a less structured approach to questionnaire design.
 This means that each interview is unlikely to be identical to the others and so are not comparable.

-Key driver/multiple regression analysis is often used for modelling the influence of independent variables on a single dependent variable.
-However, such models can only infer a causal relationship and further experimentation and analysis is needed to support such a relationship.
+Key driver/multiple regression analysis is modelling the influence of independent variables on a single dependent variable.
+However, such models can only infer a causal relationship and further experimentation and analysis to support such a relationship.

 This is a training issue, but I frequently see PowerPoint slides that highlight differences between sub-samples that are not statistically significant.
 In most research agencies the modelling and analytics are carried out by a separate department from the account executives.
 This is not a problem provided the account executives who present data have sufficient understanding of the nature and limitations of the analysis they present.
 From my experience this is not always the case.